Volumetrics-io/documentation/README.md

 Public documentation page

 You will need `pandoc` installed.
-Check the version found in the dockerfile.
+Check the version found in the `render-build.sh` file.

-Then just run smoo.sh locally.
+To build locally, just run `smoo.sh`.

 ```sh
 ./smoo.sh